What FX's Pose Taught me About Personal Style

 What makes this cast extra special is its authenticity.
 Pose boasts the largest reoccurring cast of Trans and LGBTQ actors for a scripted series in TV history!

 The amazing opening scene from Pose's first season.
 I was sold from the very moment I watched the sequence unravel.
 Surely it'll capture your attention too.

 NYC's Ballroom Culture - A Quick 101.

 A major feature of Pose is ballroom culture.
-Of an underground community which really did exist in twentieth century New York City.
+An underground community which really did exist in 20th Century New York City.

 The various houses in NYC - much like Blanca's and Elektra's in the show - would participate in competitions known as balls; a movement made by, and for, black and Latino LGBTQ Americans.